TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UsingSetting/Conditions.rst

     :name: condition-tree-rootLine
     :type: array

-    array of arrays with uid and pid.
+    An array of arrays with uid and pid.
 Only available in page TSconfig, not in user TSconfig.

 ..  _condition-tree-rootLine-example: